davidmfinol/fdl-mcve/README.md

 1. Open the Unity Project `Card-Game-Simulator` with Unity 2020.3.25f1 iOS
 2. Build and run to an iOS device
 3. Click the short link on the iOS device: [https://cgs.link/zu_tiles_hime](https://cgs.link/zu_tiles_hime)
+4. Notice that the XCode logs show an error "deep link does not contain valid params", and there is no "Dynamic Link Received" message or updated text

 Complete stack trace and logs from iOS self-diagnostic tool:
 - The iOS self-diagnostic tool requires Swift or Objective-C, but I am using the Unity C# SDK